 Students should expect to complete a minimum of 24 weeks of clerkships outside of the Seattle area during the Patient Care Phase, and a minimum of 8 weeks of clerkships in Seattle at one of the following hospitals: UW Medical Center, Harborview Medical Center, Seattle Children's, or Puget Sound VA. (see Time in Seattle Policy for COVID-19 related changes).
-Additional time is available during the Patient Care Phase to complete clinical electives, intersessions, the Patient Care Phase OSCE, and the USMLE Step 2-Clinical Knowledge and USMLE Step 2-Clinical Skills examinations (see Academic Requirements Policy for COVID-19 related changes).
+Additional time is available during the Patient Care Phase to complete clinical electives, intersessions, the Patient Care Phase OSCE, and the USMLE Step 2 examination.